 Our Practice Group:

-The Grass Hut Zen Sangha will begin meeting every Wednesday night in the Duke Medicine Pavilion, 1st Floor Interfaith Chapel (located on the first floor between the Information desk and the Pavilion cafe), from 5:00pm – 6:00pm .
-All are welcome to attend.
+The Grass Hut Zen Sangha typically would meet in the Duke Medicine Pavilion, 1st Floor Interfaith Chapel (located on the first floor between the Information desk and the Pavilion cafe) of the Duke University Hospital.

 If you are new to Zen: